-- Highway improvements to more efficiently accommodate the movement of freight, particularly for ingress and egress to and from the state's land ports of entry, rail terminals, and seaports, and to relieve traffic congestion along major trade or goods movement corridors. - Freight rail system improvements to enhance the ability to move goods from seaports, land ports of entry, and airports to warehousing and distribution centers, including grade separations. - Port capacity and efficiency enhancements, excluding the purchase of fully automated cargo handling equipment. - Truck corridor improvements, including dedicated truck facilities or truck toll facilities, including the mitigation of the emissions from trucks or these facilities. - Border access improvements to enhance goods movement. - Surface transportation, local road, and connector road improvements to effectively facilitate the movement of goods, particularly for ingress and egress to and from the state's land port of entry, airports, and seaports, to relieve traffic congestion along major trade or goods movement corridors. - Port and/or rail projects to facilitate intermodal interchange, transfer, and access into or out of the facility (limited to 10% of federal yearly apportionments). - Intelligent Transportation Systems (ITS) or other advanced technology to improve the flow of freight, real time information systems, weigh-in-motion devices, electronic screening/credentialing systems, traffic signal optimization, work zone management and information systems, ramp metering, electronic cargo and border security technologies. - Environmental/community mitigation or efforts to reduce environmental impacts of freight movement, such as projects that reduce noise, overnight truck idling, or truck queues and advanced traveler Information Systems such as Freight Advanced Traveler Information Systems (FRATIS).
+- Highway improvements to more efficiently accommodate the movement of freight, particularly for ingress and egress to and from the state's land ports of entry, rail terminals, and seaports, to relieve traffic congestion, along major trade or goods movement corridors. - Freight rail system improvements to enhance the ability to move goods from seaports, land ports of entry, and airports to warehousing and distribution centers, including grade separations. - Port capacity and efficiency enhancements, excluding the purchase of fully automated cargo handling equipment. - Truck corridor improvements, including dedicated truck facilities or truck toll facilities, including the mitigation of the emissions from trucks or these facilities. - Border access improvements to enhance goods movement. - Surface transportation, local road, and connector road improvements to effectively facilitate the movement of goods, particularly for ingress and egress to and from the state's land port of entry, airports, and seaports, to relieve traffic congestion along major trade or goods movement corridors.

+- Port and/or rail projects to facilitate intermodal interchange, transfer, and access into or out of the facility (limited to 10% of federal yearly apportionments). - Advanced Technology Projects that employ advanced and innovative technology to improve the flow of freight, such as Intelligent Transportation Systems (ITS), public infrastructure (excluding vehicles) that enables zeroemission or near-zero emission goods movement, real time information systems, weigh-in-motion devices, electronic screening/credentialing systems, traffic signal optimization, work zone management and information systems, ramp metering, electronic cargo and border security technologies. - Environmental/community mitigation, or efforts to reduce environmental impacts of freight movement, such as projects that reduce noise, overnight truck idling, or truck queues and advanced traveler Information Systems such as Freight Advanced Traveler Information Systems (FRATIS).

-11. Eligible Components
+12. Eligible Components

-Trade Corridor Enhancement Program funds may be used for any capital project component (Project Approval and Environmental Document; Plans, Specifications, and Estimates; Right-of-Way; and Construction), however, capital costs will only be programmed if the project has completed a project level environmental process in Notice of Determination (NOD) is filed, in accordance with the California Environmental Quality Act (CEQA) and, if the project is federalized, the National Environmental Policy Act (NEPA) within six months of program adoption.
+Trade Corridor Enhancement Program funds may be used for any project component (project approval and environmental document; plans, specifications, and estimates; right-of-way; and construction), however, right of way and construction capital costs will only be programmed if the project has completed a project level environmental process in accordance with the California Environmental Quality Act (CEQA), within six months of program adoption.
 If the project level environmental document is not filed within six months, the project will be deleted from the program.

-12. Delivery Methods
+13. Delivery Methods